[Image1][English / Japanese]Things that Surprised International Students When They Came to Japan: TrashJapan

 Things that Surprised International Students When They Came to Japan: Trash

-One of the most annoying things for foreign tourists when they come to Japan is that there are no trash cans.
-Where should you throw away the tissue you blew your nose with, or the candy wrapper you put in your mouth when you got hungry?
-When Japanese people have small trash, they put it in a pocket in their bag and throw it away when they get home.
-Also, many people with small children carry plastic bags for garbage in their bags.
-Some shopping malls and convenience stores have trash cans that anyone can throw away.
-When sightseeing, it might be a good idea to check the places where garbage can be thrown away with you.
+One thing that frustrates foreign tourists in Japan is the lack of trash cans.
+Where do you throw away the tissue you used to blow your nose, or the candy wrapper after a snack?
+Japanese people put small trash in a pocket in their bag and dispose of it at home.
+Many people with young children also carry plastic bags for trash in their bags.
+Some shopping malls and convenience stores have public trash cans anyone can use.
+When sightseeing, it might be a good idea to note where you can throw away trash.

-When you first start living in Japan, one of the first things that confuses you is how to separate garbage.
-Let's take a look at the garbage separation in Hachioji City, Tokyo.
-Combustible trash, non-combustible trash, toxic trash, plastic containers and wrapping, magazines, paper packs, newspapers, cardboard, empty bottles, empty cans, plastic bottles, used cloth, oversize trash....
-International students who have just arrived in Japan are surprised by the many types of garbage separation.
-Also, there are rules for each type of garbage.
-For example, PET bottles should not be thrown away as they are.
-The cap and label must be disposed of as plastic waste, while the bottle must be washed and crushed to become plastic bottle garbage.
-Furthermore, garbage should not be thrown away every day, but on the designated day of the week at the designated place.
-Depending on where you live, you may also have a set time to throw it away.
-And the rules change depending on the local government.
-For example, in Hachioji City, you have to buy the designated garbage bags at the supermarket.
+When you first start living in Japan, one of the first confusions is how to separate garbage.
+Let’s look at the separation rules in Hachioji, Tokyo.
+Combustible trash, non-combustible trash, hazardous waste, plastic containers and packaging, magazines, paper packs, newspapers, cardboard, empty bottles, empty cans, PET bottles, used cloth, oversized waste… New international students are surprised by how many categories there are.
+Each category also has rules.
+For example, you cannot throw away PET bottles as they are.
+The cap and label must be disposed of as plastic waste, while the bottle must be washed and crushed and put in the PET bottle collection.
+Also, you should not throw away garbage every day but on designated days at designated locations.
+In some areas you must also follow a set time for disposal.
+The rules vary by municipality.
+For example, in Hachioji you must buy designated garbage bags at supermarkets.
 What do you think?
-There are so many rules for garbage disposal, aren't there?
-In fact, garbage separation is so complicated that even Japanese people make mistakes.
-Many foreign students who don't understand the rules of trash separation and throw away their trash randomly get into fights with other residents and have to move out.
-To prevent this from happening, first get a garbage calendar from the city hall and dispose of your garbage according to it.
-If you are not sure, you can ask a Japanese person.
-I'm sure he or she will be kind enough to help international students who are making an effort to sort out their garbage.
+There are so many rules for garbage disposal, aren’t there?
+In fact, separation rules are so complicated that even Japanese people make mistakes.
+Many foreign students who do not understand the rules and dispose of trash carelessly end up in disputes with other residents and sometimes have to move.
+To avoid this, first get a garbage calendar from the city office and follow it.
+If you are unsure, ask a Japanese person.
+They are usually willing to kindly teach international students who are making an effort to sort their trash.

-What surprised international students when they came to Japan ~Garbage edition~
+What surprised international students when they came to Japan — Garbage edition —

-The first thing that confuses you when you start living in Japan is garbage sorting.
-Let's take a look at the segregation of Hachioji City, Tokyo.
-Combustible garbage, non-combustible garbage, hazardous garbage, containers and packaging plastics, magazines, paper cartons, newspapers, cardboard, empty bottles, empty cans, PET bottles, old cloth, bulky garbage...
-International students who have just arrived in Japan are surprised by the variety of sensible types.
-There are also rules for each fraction.
-For example, plastic bottles should not be thrown away as they are.
-Caps and labels become plastic garbage, and bottles are washed and crushed to become plastic bottle garbage.
-In addition, garbage should not be thrown away every day, it should be thrown in a designated place on a set day of the week.
-Also, depending on where you live, there may be a fixed time to throw it away.
-And the rules change depending on the local government.
-For example, in Hachioji City, designated garbage bags must be bought at supermarkets.
+One of the first things that confuses people when they start living in Japan is garbage sorting.
+Let’s look at Hachioji City, Tokyo’s sorting categories.
+Combustible garbage, non-combustible garbage, hazardous garbage, container and packaging plastics, magazines, paper packs, newspapers, cardboard, empty bottles, empty cans, PET bottles, old cloth, bulky waste… Students who have just arrived in Japan are surprised by the many types of sorting.
+Each category has rules.
+For example, you must not throw away PET bottles as they are.
+Caps and labels are plastic waste; bottles must be washed, crushed, and placed in PET bottle collection.
+Furthermore, you should not throw away garbage every day; you must bring it to the designated place on the designated day.
+Depending on where you live, the time for disposal may also be set.
+And the rules change depending on the municipality.
+For example, Hachioji requires you to buy designated garbage bags at supermarkets.
 How is it?
-There are too many rules for throwing away garbage, right?
-In fact, garbage separation is so complicated that even Japan people can make a mistake.
-There are many cases where international students who do not know the rules for separating garbage and throw it away appropriately get into a fight with other residents and have to move.
-To prevent this from happening, first get a trash calendar at the city hall and throw away the garbage according to it.
-And if you don't understand Japan you can ask people.
-I think they will teach you politely to international students who are trying to separate garbage.
+There are too many rules for garbage disposal, aren’t there?
+In fact, garbage sorting is so complex that even Japanese people make mistakes.
+Many international students who do not understand the sorting rules and throw away garbage arbitrarily end up in fights with other residents and have to move out.
+To prevent this, first get a garbage calendar at city hall and throw away garbage according to it.
+If you do not understand, you may ask a Japanese person.
+I think they will kindly teach international students who are trying to sort their garbage.

 This text has been automatically translated.